hidinginabunker/babblegum/c/k_and_r/notes.md

   When checking the overflow was getting some weirdness with print statements not appearing when expected.
 Probably due to the stream buffer not being flushed

+1.5.1 File Copying
+  - subtle point, char isn't big enough to hold EOF, so we must use an int
+  - EOF is defined in stdio.h